manmal/faster-whisper-node/README.md

 - **Auto-download models** — Just specify a model name, it downloads automatically
 - **Multi-format audio** — WAV, MP3, FLAC, OGG, and more (via symphonia)
 - **Structured output** — Get segments with timestamps, confidence scores, and metadata
+- **Word-level timestamps** — Get precise timing for each word
+- **Voice Activity Detection** — Filter out silent portions of audio
+- **Hallucination detection** — Skip segments that appear to be hallucinations
+- **GPU auto-detection** — Automatically use CUDA if available
 - **Transcription options** — Beam size, temperature, language, and more
 - **Multiple input formats** — File paths, Buffers, or raw samples
 - **Stereo support** — Automatically converts stereo to mono and resamples to 16kHz